Geomorphometry: Other derived products

-Illumination/Shaded Relief/Analytical Hillshading
+Illumination/shaded relief/analytical hillshading

-Another useful product that can be derived from the terrain surface is a shaded relief image, which approximates the degree of illumination of the surface from a light source coming from a given direction.
+Another useful product derived from the terrain surface is a shaded relief image, which approximates the degree of illumination of the surface from a light source coming from a given direction.
 In principle, the degree of illumination is inversely proportional to the angle between the surface normal vector and the illumination vector; the wider the angle between the vectors, the darker that point on the surface is.
 In practice, it can be calculated from the slope α and aspect β, compared to a corresponding altitude φ and azimuth θ of the light source:

-The resultant image is rarely useful for analytical purposes, but is most commonly used as an intuitive visualization of the terrain surface, because it looks like an illuminated three dimensional model of the surface.
+The resultant image is rarely useful for analytical purposes, but it is most commonly used as an intuitive visualization of the terrain surface because it looks like an illuminated three-dimensional model of the surface.

 Topographic feature extraction

-Natural terrain features, such as mountains and canyons, can often be recognized as patterns in elevation and its derivative properties.
+Natural terrain features, such as mountains and canyons, can often be recognized as patterns in elevation and their derivative properties.
 The most basic patterns include locations where the terrain changes abruptly, such as peaks (local elevation maxima), pits (local elevation minima), ridges (linear maxima), channels (linear minima), and passes (the intersections of ridges and channels).

 Due to limitations of resolution, axis-orientation, and object-definitions the derived spatial data may yield meaning with subjective observation or parameterisation, or alternatively processed as fuzzy data to handle the varying contributing errors more quantitatively – for example as a 70% overall chance of a point representing the peak of a mountain given the available data, rather than an educated guess to deal with the uncertainty.

-Local Relief
+Local relief

-In many applications, it is useful to know how much the surface varies in each local area.
-For example, one may need to distinguish between mountainous areas and high plateaus, both of which are high in elevation, but with different degrees of "ruggedness."
-The local relief of a cell is a measurement of this variability in the surrounding neighborhood (typically the cells within a given radius), for which several measures have been used, including simple summary statistics such as the total range of values in the neighborhood, an interquantile range, or the standard deviation.
+In many applications, knowing how much the surface varies in each local area is useful.
+For example, one may need to distinguish between mountainous areas and high plateaus, both high in elevation but with different degrees of "ruggedness."
+The local relief of a cell is a measurement of this variability in the surrounding neighborhood (typically the cells within a given radius), for which several measures have been used, including simple summary statistics such as the total range of values in the neighborhood, an interquartile range, or the standard deviation.
 More complex formulas have also been developed to capture more subtle variation.

 Applications

-Quantitative surface analysis through geomorphometrics provides a variety of tools for scientists and managers interested in land management.
+Quantitative surface analysis through geomorphometrics provides various tools for scientists and managers interested in land management.
 Applications areas include:

 Landscape ecology

 Biogeography

-In many situations, terrain can have a profound effect on local environments, especially in semi-arid climates and mountainous areas, including well-known effects such as Altitudinal zonation and the Slope effect.
+In many situations, terrain can profoundly affect local environments, especially in semi-arid climates and mountainous areas.
+This includes well-known effects such as Altitudinal zonation and the Slope effect.
 This can make it a significant factor in modeling and mapping microclimates, vegetation distribution, wildlife habitat, and precision agriculture.

 Hydrology

-Due to the simple fact that water flows downhill, the surface derivatives of the terrain surface can predict surface stream flow.
+Because water flows downhill, the surface derivatives of the terrain surface can predict surface stream flow.
 This can be used to construct stream networks, delineate drainage basins, and calculate total flow accumulation.